Generative models for decision-making under distributional shift: OR tasks under distributional shift and examples

 In such settings, the central question is how to construct a corrected distribution \(Q\) from a nominal distribution \(P\).
 When the mismatch is well described as a geometric deformation, a natural representation is \(Q=T_{\#}P\), where \(T\) transports the nominal distribution to the deployment regime while preserving structural features that should remain stable.
 When the shift is largely explained by observed covariates, the same problem may instead be formulated through conditional distributions indexed by regime variables.
 From an OR standpoint, this matters because optimization under an uncorrected historical distribution may produce systematically biased or poorly calibrated decisions at deployment.

 These last two tasks further emphasize the central theme of this section: the key question is not only how to construct a distribution, but which distribution the decision problem actually requires.

-The earlier sections provided the mathematical and computational tools; the present section identifies the operational targets that those tools are meant to produce.
+Accompanying code for reproducing the numerical examples in this section are available at \url{https://github.com/xieyao14/informs-tutorial26/}, including data preprocessing, training, sampling, and evaluation scripts.